Taitava/obsidian-shellcommands-documentation/Index.md

 ... and people who **know**:
 - How to use some basic shell commands in a terminal.
 - How to identify commands that are safe to execute.
 Or rather: do not use a command whose meaning is not completely recognized.
 - Approximately that there are different *shells* (e.g. Bash, Dash, Zsh, CMD, PowerShell 5 and PowerShell Core).
-You don't need to know all of them, but at least get to know [[How to know which shell is used|what is your own shell]].
+You don't need to know all of them, but at least get to know [[Shells|what is your own shell]].

 ## Basic usage